 What Nerve Pain Feels Like

-The perception of pain varies with each individual; terms such as stabbing, prickling, burning, tingling, and other descriptions have been used.
-Nerve pain is difficult to live with but in most individuals, it can be reduced.
-Nerve pain is also called neuropathic pain.
+The perception of pain varies with everyone; terms such as stabbing, prickling, burning, tingling, and other descriptions have been used.
+Nerve pain, also called "neuropathic pain," is difficult to live with.
+But for most people, nerve pain can be reduced.

 Understanding Nerve Pain